Can an employee claim a statutory redundancy payment if they have been furloughed for four or more weeks?

 There is a statutory scheme that allows employees who have been laid off for at least four consecutive weeks, or six weeks over a period of 13 weeks, to claim a statutory redundancy payment.

 However, for the scheme to apply, the employee must have been laid off without pay, or be on short-time working and in receipt of less than 50% of a normal week's pay for the work they do.
-Therefore, because an employee who has been furloughed under the Coronavirus Job Retention Scheme will be in receipt of 80% of their earnings, up to £2,500 per month, (or more, if agreed with the employer) while not doing any work for the employer, it appears that they will not be eligible to initiate the process for claiming a statutory redundancy payment.
+An employee who has been fully furloughed under the Coronavirus Job Retention Scheme will be in receipt of 80% of their earnings, up to £2,500 per month, (or more, if agreed with the employer) while not doing any work for the employer.
+Therefore, it appears that they will not be eligible to initiate the process for claiming a statutory redundancy payment.
 (A furloughed employee will still be eligible for a statutory redundancy payment if they are made redundant by the employer).